 - Metro: Porto is well-covered by a network of 6 metro lines.
 It’s a cheap and handy way of getting to/from the airport (€2.45 one way) and from downtown Porto to some attractions further out – from São Bento (1.5 km) to Casa do Música, or from São Bento to Jardim do Morro (for the south bank of the Douro and port wine lodges), for example.

 - Tram: There are 3 tram lines.
 The scenic Tram Linha 1 (Infante–Passeio Alegre) runs from Ribeira in downtown Porto to the beaches and parks of Foz de Douro along the waterfront.
 Tram Linha 18 runs from Museo do Carro Eléctrico on the waterfront, through Miragaia, right past the hotel, and up to the Universidade do Porto in Baixa, where it intersects with Tram Linha 22, looping through the historic center from the top of the funicular.
 Tram rides cost €3.50 one-way and €6 return.

 - Cable car: The Teleférico de Gaia swoops up from the Vila Nova da Gaia waterfront on the south bank of the Douro to the south end of Luís I bridge that connects to Ribeira in downtown Porto.
 It costs €6 one-way and €9 return.
-25 minutes by public transport (2.5 km).
+(2.5 km).

 Torel Avantgarde – What’s Nearby?